 But don’t be discouraged: There is a solution.

-To help solve this problem, several manufacturers have begun making edible bones and chews that can help satisfy your dog’s need to gnaw, provide a wealth of health benefits and pass through your dog’s system without causing problems.
+To help solve this problem, several manufacturers have begun making edible dog chews and bones that can help satisfy your dog’s need to gnaw, provide a wealth of health benefits and pass through your dog’s system without causing problems.

 While none of these will last for weeks the way a real bone may, most will last long enough to delight even the most aggressive and determined chewers.

-If you are ready to give your dog some edible bones, consider the following five.
-Each of these has been very well-reviewed by other dog owners and possesses the majority of traits you’d want in an edible bone.
+If you are ready to give your dog some edible chews, consider the following five.
+Each of these has been very well-reviewed by other dog owners and possesses the majority of traits you’d want in an edible dog bone.

 GREENIES Original Dental Dog Treats are some of the most popular and best-reviewed edible chews on the market.
 GREENIES are primarily designed to keep your dog’s teeth clean, but they often last long enough to give dogs some quality chewing time before they are eventually swallowed.